Eugenie Bouchard: 2019: Maiden doubles title, losing streak and rankings decline

-Bouchard began the season at the Auckland Open in New Zealand, where she made the quarterfinals before losing to top seed Julia Görges.
+Bouchard began the season at the Auckland Open in New Zealand where she made the quarterfinals, before losing to top seed Julia Görges.
 Bouchard also played doubles at the event, partnering American Sofia Kenin.
 The pair would go on to win the tournament, earning Bouchard her first doubles title on the WTA Tour.

-At the Australian Open, Bouchard made short work of Peng Shuai in the opening round before falling to Serena Williams in the second round.
+At the Australian Open, Bouchard made short work of Peng Shuai in the opening round, before falling to Serena Williams in the second.
 With an early exit at the Australian Open, she opted to compete on the WTA Challenger Tour at the Newport Beach Challenger.
-Seeded third, she progressed to the quarterfinals, where she was defeated by compatriot and eventual champion Bianca Andreescu.
+Seeded third, she progressed to the quarterfinals, where she was defeated by fellow Canadian and eventual champion, Bianca Andreescu.

-In February, Bouchard was awarded a wildcard into the Premier 5 tournament in Dubai.
-She defeated Vera Lapko in the first round before losing to third seed Simona Halep in the second round.
-The loss to Halep would begin a huge losing streak for Bouchard and some of the worst form since her initial slump in 2015.
-Bouchard failed to win a match at Indian Wells, Miami, French Open, Eastbourne, Wimbledon, Lausanne, Washington, Rogers Cup, Vancouver and the Bronx to extend her losing streak to 11 matches across WTA main tour, qualifying and ITF Circuit matches.
-At the US Open, Bouchard's losing streak extended to 12 matches with a straight sets defeat to 12th seed Anastasija Sevastova.
+In February, Bouchard was awarded a wildcard into the Premier-5 Dubai Championships.
+She defeated Vera Lapko in the first round, before losing to third seed Simona Halep in the second round.
+Bouchard subsequently failed to win a match at Indian Wells, Miami, French Open, Eastbourne, Wimbledon, Lausanne, Washington, the Rogers Cup, Vancouver and the Bronx Open to extend her losing-streak to 11 matches across WTA Tour, qualifying and ITF Circuit matches.
+At the US Open, Bouchard's lost in straight to 12th seed Anastasija Sevastova in the first round.
 Bouchard's ranking fell outside the world's top 150 following her loss at the US Open.

-She returned in late September at the Central Coast Open on the ITF Circuit.
-Seeded third, Bouchard crashed out of the tournament in the opening round to world No. 272, Gabriela Talaba, a little known Romanian player with zero top-200 wins prior to the tournament.
-The loss extended her losing streak to 13 matches.
+In September at the Central Coast Open on the ITF Circuit.
+Seeded third, Bouchard went out of the tournament in the opening round to world No. 272, Gabriela Talaba.
 Following her continued poor results, Bouchard's ranking slumped to 224 in the world.
-Bouchard returned to the singles circuit at the 125k Houston Challenger.
+Bouchard returned to the singles circuit at the WTA 125 Houston Challenger.
 At the event, Bouchard ended her 13-match losing streak and won her first match at any level in nine months, defeating Valentini Grammatikopoulou, in straight sets.
 She also won through her second-round match against eighth seed Francesca Di Lorenzo, following Di Lorenzo's retirement in the second set.
 Bouchard's tournament came to an end in the third round after she retired three games into her match against Mandy Minella following a foot injury.

 Bouchard finished the season ranked No. 224 in the world.